Cloudxtreme/DDPS-db2dps/docs/install.md

 The following procedure is written for [virtualbox](https://www.virtualbox.org/wiki/VirtualBox) on OS X or Linux.

-Notice that in a virtual box environment where the guest OS should be both behind NAT and be accessible with SSH from the host OS the Virtual machine must have two NIC's.
+Notice, that in a virtual box environment where the guest OS should be both behind NAT and be accessible with SSH from the host OS the Virtual machine must have two NIC's.
 Also notice that internet access is required from the guest OS for software installation and updates.